spsaucier/parenting-biblically/content/lessons/2016-07-07-prerequisite-relationships.md

     > But you say, “Why does he not? [accept my offering to the Lord]” Because the Lord was witness between you and the wife of your youth, to whom you have been faithless, though she is your companion and your wife by covenant.
 Did he not make them one, with a portion of the Spirit in their union?
 And what was the one God seeking?
 Godly offspring.
 So guard yourselves in your spirit, and let none of you be faithless to the wife of your youth.
 16 “For the man who does not love his wife but divorces her,  says the Lord, the God of Israel, covers  his garment with violence, says the Lord of hosts.
 So guard yourselves in your spirit, and do not be faithless.”
     <cite>Mal 2:14-16</cite>

     > “All married couples should learn the art of battle as they should learn the art of making love.
 Good battle is objective and honest--never vicious or cruel.
 Good battle is healthy and constructive, and brings to a marriage the principle of equal partnership.”
-    <cite>Ann Landers Says Truth Is Stranger..., 1968</cite>
+    <cite>-	Ann Landers Says Truth Is Stranger..., 1968</cite>

     > “The goal in marriage is not to think alike, but to think together.”
-    <cite>Robert C Dodds</cite>
+    <cite>-	Robert C Dodds</cite>

 4. Children will only feel as secure as they believe their parent’s marriage to be.
 They feel the love and affection between spouses, and it gives them great security.
     > “When there is harmony in the husband-wife relationship, there is an infused stability in the family.”
-    <cite>Ezzo</cite>
+    <cite>-	Ezzo</cite>

     A child will not feel safe and secure when he is worried about the central stabilizing force in his family, indeed, in his world.
 They can perceive conflict vs. commitment at 2-3 years of age, long before they can understand any issues involved.
 Low levels of insecurity develop in these children.
 They fear their world will collapse.
 Behaviors bear this out.